artsy/peril-settings/README.md

     be avoided in every repo.

     Other than that, we can continue to build up a global list of words to ignore.

+Peril will [post a message](/danger/new_rfc.ts) in the #dev slack channel for everyone to see when you include `"RFC:"` in your issue title.